Olivier François

-Olivier François (October 4, 1961) is a French business executive and the current CEO of Fiat and Abarth.
-He also serves as global chief marketing officer for Stellantis, as well as a member of the company's Group Executive Council, a position he has held since September 2011.
-For his attention to creativity, he has been referred to as "Chrysler's Don Draper".
+Olivier François (4 October 1961) is a French business executive and the CEO of Fiat, Abarth, and DS Automobiles since 2011.
+He is global chief marketing officer for Stellantis, and a member of the company's Group Executive Council, a position he has held since September 2011.
+Due to his attention to creativity, he has been referred to as "Chrysler's Don Draper".
+In 2024, François was inducted into the American Advertising Federation Hall of Fame.

 Early life and education

 François was born in Paris, and graduated in 1984 from Dauphine University with degrees in management and marketing from CELSA – Sorbonne University (1986) and in Economy and finance from Sciences Po (1988).
-Prior to starting his career within the automotive industry, he pursued his passion for music and started his own music label in France, later going on to exploit his entrepreneurial nature by working in the export business.

-This passion for music, together with poetry and photography, accompanies François in his career even nowadays, as witnessed by commercials and special projects in which are involved Jennifer Lopez, Shaggy and Sting among others.
+Prior to starting his career within the automotive industry, he started his own music label in France, later working in the export business.
+His passion for music, together with poetry and photography, continues to accompany François in his later career, as witnessed by commercials and special projects in which are involved among others, Sting, Shaggy, and Jennifer Lopez.

 Career

 Citroën

-He entered the car business in 1990 when he was hired by Citroën, quickly climbing the ranks within the organization.
-In 1999, he was asked by the company to move to Denmark, where he was managing director of Citroën Denmark A/S. In 2001 he was appointed managing director of Citroën Italy.
+François entered the car business in 1990 when he was hired by Citroën, quickly climbing the ranks within the organization.
+In 1999, he was asked by the company to move to Denmark, where he was managing director of Citroën Denmark A/S. In 2001, he was appointed managing director of Citroën Italy.

 Lancia

-After 4 years as the head of Citroën in Italy, willing for a new challenge, François was approached by Sergio Marchionne, then CEO of Fiat Group Automobiles, to become CEO of Lancia Automobiles SPA.
+After four years as the head of Citroën in Italy, willing for a new challenge, François was approached by Sergio Marchionne, then CEO of Fiat Group Automobiles, to later become CEO of Lancia Automobiles SpA.

 Chrysler

-In October 2009, post Fiat Group receiving a 20% stake in Chrysler Group LLC, François was appointed president and chief executive officer of the Chrysler brand.
-He was also the lead marketing executive at Chrysler Group with responsibility for marketing strategies, brand development and advertising for the Chrysler Group (Jeep, Dodge, Chrysler and RAM Trucks), as well as that of the Fiat Group Automobiles brands (Fiat, Alfa Romeo, Maserati, Abarth, Lancia).
+In October 2009, after the Fiat Group receiving a 20% stake in Chrysler Group LLC, François was appointed president and chief executive officer of the Chrysler brand.
+He was also the Lead Marketing Executive at the Chrysler Group, with responsibility for marketing strategies, brand development and advertising for the Chrysler Group (Jeep, Dodge, Chrysler, and RAM Trucks), as well as that of the Fiat Group Automobiles brands (Fiat, Alfa Romeo, Maserati, Abarth, and Lancia).

 FCA

-In 2011, he was named Chief Marketing Officer of the FCA Group and head of the Fiat Brand, as well as becoming a member of the Group Executive Council (GEC).
+In 2011, François was named chief marketing officer of the FCA Group and head of the Fiat Brand, as well as becoming a member of the Group Executive Council (GEC).
 Since becoming chief marketing officer, François splits his time between Auburn Hills and FCA's Italian headquarters in Turin.
 As well as chief marketing officer for the Fiat Chrysler Automobiles Group, he is also president of the Fiat Brand Global.